filisko/fake-log/README.md

 ![Testing][ico-ga]
 [![Total Downloads][ico-downloads]][link-downloads]

-A simpole package that provides a PSR-3 implementation for integration tests.
+A simple package that provides a PSR-3 implementation for integration tests.

 ## Requirements